United Nations Security Council Resolution 1933

-United Nations Security Council Resolution 1933, adopted unanimously on June 30, 2010, after reaffirming resolutions 1893 (2009), 1911 (2010) and 1924 (2010) on the situation in Côte d'Ivoire (Ivory Coast) and Resolution 1885 (2009) on the situation in Liberia, the Council extended the mandate of the United Nations Operation in Côte d'Ivoire (UNOCI) and supporting French forces until December 31, 2010 and expanded UNOCI's mandate with provisions to strengthen its capacity to consolidate stability in the country.
+United Nations Security Council Resolution 1933, adopted unanimously on June 30, 2010, after reaffirming resolutions 1893 (2009), 1911 (2010) and 1924 (2010) on the situation in Côte d'Ivoire (Ivory Coast) and Resolution 1885 (2009) on the situation in Liberia, the Council extended the mandate of the United Nations Operation in Côte d'Ivoire (UNOCI) and supporting French forces until December 31, 2010, and expanded UNOCI's mandate with provisions to strengthen its capacity to consolidate stability in the country.

 Resolution

 Observations

 In the preamble of Resolution 1933, the Security Council recalled that it had endorsed the Ouagadougou Political Agreement signed between Ivorian President Laurent Gbagbo and Prime Minister Guillaume Soro in 2007 and follow-up agreements.
 It appreciated the efforts of the President of Burkina Faso Blaise Compaoré as mediator and supporter of the peace process in Côte d'Ivoire and of the Economic Community of West African States (ECOWAS) for its efforts.

-The Council stressed the need for a strategic approach to peacekeeping deployments in which a substantial engagement would lead to a durable peace when all parties abided by the obligations.
-Attempts to destabilise the peace process were strongly condemned and there was concern at continued violations of human rights and international humanitarian law in parts of the country despite attempts to improve the situation.
+The Council stressed the need for a strategic approach to peacekeeping deployments in which a substantial engagement would lead to durable peace when all parties abided by the obligations.
+Attempts to destabilise the peace process were strongly condemned, and there was concern at continued violations of human rights and international humanitarian law in parts of the country despite attempts to improve the situation.